Victorpropython/alx-pre_course/README.md

-My first Readme file updated and worked on.This is on git
+My first Readme file updated and worked on.This is on github Only.